rchmura/vimeography/readme.txt

 = Can I change the look of my Vimeography theme? =

 Heck yeah!
 Use the appearance editor to change your theme's style so that it matches your site perfectly.

-= What features do you have planned in future versions of Vimeography? =

-- Vimeography Pro, which will include private albums and channels, inline galleries, unlimited videos and more!

 == Screenshots ==